idiked/LGMonitorModeSwitcher/README.md

 - Monitor should have a static IP address (recommended)
 - Windows operating system

+## Monitor Settings

+For optimal functionality, configure your monitor with the following settings:

+- **Support - IP Control Settings - SDDP**: On
+- **Support - IP Control Settings - Wake on LAN**: On
+- **General - External Devices - HDMI Settings - SIMPLINK (HDMI-CEC)**: On
+- **General - External Devices - Monitor On With Mobile - Turn via Wi-Fi**: On
+- **General - System - Additional Settings - Quick Start+**: On

+**Note**: This application has been tested with these settings on Windows 11 25H2 with monitor LG UltraGear 39GX90SA-W.

+**Tip**: For automatic monitor wake-up after PC resumes from sleep, I recommend using [LGTV Companion](https://github.com/JPersson77/LGTVCompanion).

 ## Dependencies

 This application is built using the following open-source libraries: